 Talitha’s aspiration is to infuse and project aspects of science and spirituality through her art.
 She considers her creative work to be a manifestation of her spirituality.
 She explores the possible worlds we could create through the help of science and art, and what each discipline could do to reflect society’s issues and perhaps affect political responses.
 Having engaged with diverse religions and cultures, her work is inspired by their visual symbols and cues -- yet rearranges them into new, conceptually layered installations.

-The choice of materials in her work is uncalculated.
-She often finds herself in avenues of the unexpected; adding an ironic twist to familiar scenes and provoking the spectator to new and perhaps unexplored territories.
+The choice of materials in her work is calculated. but sometimes She finds herself in avenues of the unexpected; adding an ironic twist to familiar scenes and provoking the spectator to new and perhaps unexplored territories.
 Her arrangements are schematic and invite the viewer to leave certainty and move into a space of speculation.
 She relies on our innate desires for beauty, poetics and seduction.

 Since starting her professional career in 2012, Talitha has produced numerous commissioned projects in public spaces, exhibitions as well as many commercial projects both locally and internationally.